scalawithcats/scala-with-cats/src/pages/case-studies/crdt/index.typ

-#import "../../stdlib.typ": info, warning, solution
+#import "../../stdlib.typ": info, warning, solution, chapter
-= Case Study: CRDTs
+#chapter[Case Study: CRDTs]

 In this case study we will explore